According to Derrida:

 Then, I watched them as they sat there, sipping wine in cozy companionship, Snake dozing and Ralph (cutely) asking for attention…

-I spent some time in their company every day.
+For a week, I spent some time in their company every morning.
 I would wake up, pour myself a cup of coffee, and go sit next to the little tableau for a few minutes.
 Watching them enjoy their peaceful, orderly, content lives set a positive mood for the rest of the day.
 It signaled that everything was as it should be.
 Not only in the display, but in the outside world as well.

 But, as I sat down this morning, I didn’t find tranquility.
 Instead, I heard them bitching and moaning and complaining.
 Like, they were bored and had nothing to do.
 Their lives felt empty.
 They couldn’t be expected to just sit there and drink wine 24/7!
 They needed variety.
 They needed adventure!
 They needed meaning!
 They wanted to be happy!
 And on and on and on.

 They had no clue that I could hear them.
 Actually, they had no idea that there was such a thing as me.